apalache-mc/apalache/test/tla/cli-integration-tests.md

 $ apalache-mc check --config=ConfigParams.cfg ConfigParams.tla | sed 's/[IEW]@.*//'
 ...
   > ConfigParams.cfg: Loading TLC configuration
-  > Using the init predicate Init from the TLC config
+  > Using init predicate(s) Init from the TLC config
-  > Using the next predicate Next from the TLC config
+  > Using next predicate(s) Next from the TLC config
+  > Using inv predicate(s) Inv from the TLC config
+...
   > ConfigParams.cfg: found INVARIANTS: Inv
   > Set the initialization predicate to Init
   > Set the transition predicate to Next
+  > Set the constant initialization predicate to CInit
   > Set an invariant to Inv
 ...
 The outcome is: NoError